Autotrader cars

 What is E10 fuel?

-E10 petrol is a biofuel used in transportation.
-It contains 10 per cent renewable ethanol instead of the previous standard petrol grade – E5 or super grade petrol – which contains up to five per cent ethanol.
-E10 fuel is widely used in various countries within Europe, such as Finland, France, Germany and Belgium, and outside Europe, including Australia.
+The previous standard petrol grade was E5, also called super grade petrol – which contains up to five per cent ethanol.
 Related: Learn more about different fuel types, and which one is right for you

-The main difference between is E5 and E10 fuel is that E5 contains only five per cent ethanol while E10 contains 10% ethanol and 90% gasoline.
+The main difference between is E5 and E10 fuel is the percentage of ethanol used.

-Another difference between E5 and E10 is how they are produced - ethanol is a renewable, colourless alcohol that is made from agricultural sources such as sugar beets.
-E10’s higher volume of ethanol means the reliance on fossil fuels is reduced as more plant materials are to produce the ethanol.
-Ethanol can be easily sourced from processed corn which means that E10 fuel plays a greater role in supporting businesses in the farming and manufacturing sector.
-Also, when ethanol is produced, it produces valuable by-products such as high protein animal feed and stored CO2, which can be used by various industries and can help reduce the need to import these products.
+Ethanol is a renewable, colourless alcohol made from agricultural sources like sugar beets or processed corn.
+When ethanol is produced, we get valuable by-products like high protein animal feed and stored CO2, which can have many uses and can help reduce the need to import these products.
+By using more ethanol, a plant-based source, E10 fuel reduces the reliance on fossil fuels.
+The production of E10 fuel also plays a greater role in supporting farming and manufacturing businesses.
 Ethanol is also non-toxic and renewable.
-The higher percentage of ethanol in E10 helps reduce a vehicle’s CO2 emissions as ethanol absorbs CO2 as it’s produced during fuel combustion.
+The higher percentage of ethanol in E10 helps reduce a vehicle’s CO2 emissions, as ethanol absorbs CO2 as it’s produced during fuel combustion.

 Will E10 fuel be cheaper?